• How does Ambleside challenge the gifted child?

 What differentiates your school from all others?

-We use the Charlotte Mason philosophy to develop habits of learning in a non-competitive but stimulating academic atmosphere where students are guided to be in good relationship with God, self, and others.
+We use the Charlotte Mason philosophy to develop habits of learning in a non-competitive but stimulating academic atmosphere where students are guided to be in relationship with God, self, and others.

 Daily oral or written narrations allow each child to think about a text.
 Through asking why and how, students are active, not passive learners.
 Memory retention and mental focus improves and each student feels valued under this method.